coming later this year via this website

 Finding Childhoods in the Past

-Back in 2000, I was asked by an academic publisher to write a book about the archaeology of children.
+Back in the early 2000s, I was asked by an academic publisher to write a general book about the archaeology of children.
 This followed on from my 1999 Archaeopress publication, The Archaeology of Infancy and Infant Death.
 Various events put that on hold.

 Below is a preview of the Contents Page and part of the Introduction.
-If you would like to download or buy a paperback copy, it will available in 2017, not via a traditional publishing house at an eye-watering amount, but inexpensively online.
+If you would like to download or buy a paperback copy, it will available in late 2019, not via a traditional publishing house at an eye-watering amount, but very inexpensively, here, online.

 An Archaeology of Children: